Skip to main content

 PostgreSQL TimescaleDB

-PostgreSQL version with TimescaleDB extension, which can be used for storing time series
+A version of PostgreSQL with the TimescaleDB extension that can be used to store time series

 MySQL semi-sync

-Open-source relational database management system, easily managed and scalable.
-Suitable for most data manipulation tasks
+An open source relational database management system that is easy to manage and scale.
+Suitable for most data handling tasks

 MySQL sync

-An open source MySQL solution.
+An open source solution for MySQL.
 Powered by Percona Server for MySQL with XtraDB storage subsystem

 Redis

 NoSQL class in-memory database management system.
-Can work as a database and queuing system
+Can work as a database and queue system

 Kafka